-$454 Million: Corporate America Floods Social Justice Causes With Cash Amid Floyd Protests
+$454 Million: Corporate America Floods Social Justice Causes with Cash amid Floyd Protests

 Many of the big companies are pushing their employees to do the same.

-Some businesses are donating to controversial bail funds like the Minnesota Freedom Fund that seek to bail out protestors and rioters.
+Some businesses are donating to controversial bail funds like the Minnesota Freedom Fund that seek to bail out protesters and rioters.

 Here is a list thus far.

-Sony Music—A fund “to support social justice and anti-racist initiatives around the world”—$100 million
+Sony Music—a fund “to support social justice and anti-racist initiatives around the world”—$100 million

 Walmart—a new racial equity center—$100 million